 But the pastries are the real star of the show.
 You’ll find brownies, cookies, and muffins of all kinds, but also eclairs and cream puffs!
 Stop by on a walk around Capitol Hill, Seattle’s most interesting neighborhood, for an afternoon treat.

 Or a mid-morning eclair.
-No judgement here.
+No judgment here.

-Gluten Free Restaurants in Seattle that are Celiac-Friendly
+Gluten Free Restaurants in Seattle That are Celiac-Friendly

 Here are the other gluten free restaurants in Seattle to add to your list of spots to stop by.